Yulin FANG

 Yulin practiced as a management consultant with Accenture and Arthur Anderson before pursuing a PhD.
 He was specialized in (e-)business strategy, marketing strategy and IT strategic planning.
 He also provided independent consultancy services on knowledge/Innovation management for Canadian Government and Alcatel Global.

 As a professional case writer, Yulin has developed many business cases on digitally-savvy corporations operating in Asia, such as Huazhu, Volkswagen, Cathay Pacific, Ctrip, Uber, Alcatel China, Google China, Tencent, HK Stock Exchange, and HK Airport.
 His cases “Keda’s SAP Implementation” and “Google in China (B)” were best sellers at Ivey Business School Publishing and European Case Clearing House, respectively.
-Over 60,000 copies of his cases have been distributed worldwide.
+Over 100,000 copies of his cases have been distributed worldwide as of 2025.

 Teaching